thiagofborn/MCW-OSS-PaaS-and-DevOps/Hands-on lab/Before the HOL.md

 ### Task 7: Create Logic App

+>**Change #02**: Instead of Sendgrid we will use Outlook.com.

-In this task, you create a new Logic App, which will use a SendGrid connector to send email notifications to users, informing them that their order has processed and shipped.
+In this task, you create a new Logic App, which will use a Outlook.com connector to send email notifications to users, informing them that their order has processed and shipped.

 1. In the [Azure portal](https://portal.azure.com/), select the **Show portal menu** icon and then select **+Create a resource** from the menu.